Forming The Polish

 The Polish army in the UK had their own infrastructure and in many aspects were self contained, even if the British army did supply them with uniforms and ammunition etc.

-In May 1942, in preparation for receiving the Polish soldiers, the commander of the 1st Corps, General Marian Kukiel ordered a distribution camp to be formed.
-The camp was created at Auchtertool, Fife, Scotland.
+In May 1942, in preparation for receiving the Polish soldiers, the commander of the 1st Corps, General Marian Kukiel ordered a distribution camp to be formed in Fife.
+Thus Auchtertool Distribution Camp (Obóz Rozdzielczy W Auchtertool) in Fife, Scotland came into existence and would exist for a brief time.

 How Long Was The Camp There?

-On the 20th January 1943 the camp itself was dissolved and ceased to exist.
+On the 20th January 1943 the Auchtertool Distribution Camp was dissolved and ceased to exist.
 It's tasks were taken over by the Central Command No. 1 (Komenda Uzupełnień Nr 1 OR K.U.Nr1.
 Having said that, this listing at the Imperial War Museum implies it was there in March 1943: https://www.iwm.org.uk/collections/item/object/1030014693

-It's not entirely clear, but it is suspected the camp then moved to Polmont in Falkirk.
+It's not entirely clear, but it is suspected the Auchtertool Distribution Camp (or parts of it) then moved to Polmont in Falkirk.

-So the Polish Distribution Camp at Auchtertool was located there for 6 months at full capacity and a further 3 months at a lesser capacity, in all, the camp was there 9 months.
+So the Polish Distribution Camp that was known as Auchtertool Distribution Camp (Obóz Rozdzielczy W Auchtertool) was located there for 6 months at full capacity and a further 3 months at a lesser capacity, in all, the camp was there 9 months.